infonl/info-jira-scrumboard/README.md

 1. Go to your JIRA
 2. Click 'User JavaScript and CSS' icon
 3. Open the two panes (js/css) in the plugin
+4. (optional) create a backup of the content of both panes if you've made manual changes/configuration-settings.
-4. Open https://raw.githubusercontent.com/infonl/jira-scrumboard/master/css.css And copy-paste content in the CSS pane.
+5. Open https://raw.githubusercontent.com/infonl/jira-scrumboard/master/css.css And copy-paste content in the CSS pane.
 This will replace the old css.
-5. Open https://raw.githubusercontent.com/infonl/jira-scrumboard/master/js.js And copy-paste content in the JS pane.
+6. Open https://raw.githubusercontent.com/infonl/jira-scrumboard/master/js.js And copy-paste content in the JS pane.
 This will replace the old js.
-6. Save
+7. Save

 Go to your JIRA and refresh page and have fun!